Bruce-Hopkins/File-Renamer/README.md

 // Go through all the folders in that directory for(File directory : directories) {
   if (directory.isDirectory()) {
       /* The first parameter is the current directory it will rename.
       The Second is the common name among the files.
-(For instance if the folders are named "page1.png" and "page2.png" the common name would be "page")
+(For instance if the folders are named "album1" and "album2" the common name would be "album")
       */
       String newDirectoryName = directoryFinder.rename(directory, "page");